lfersoy/codember/README.md

 # codember
-Solutions fo challenges proposed on https://codember.dev/
+Solutions for challenges proposed on https://codember.dev/